lateef-taiwo/CONTINUOUS-INTEGRATION-CI-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

  ![](./images/sonar-config-2.png)

+* Add configuration related to php-todo project

  ![](./images/sonar-config-3.png)

-* Add configuration related to php-todo project
+NB: I had to add the `sonar.sources=/var/lib/jenkins/workspace/php-todo_main` because the error from the previous screenshot showed that the source to the projectKey wasn't specified.